MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 - Only user-based policy settings are available.
 Computer-based policy settings aren’t available.
 - Not all user-based policy settings are available.
 Only user-based policy settings that configure a single value are available currently.
 Work is being done to make more user-based policy settings available.
 - As new user-based policy settings are made available for Office, the Office cloud policy service will automatically add them.
 There is no need to download updated Administrative Templates files (ADMX/ADML).
-- Policy settings from the Office cloud policy service are stored in the registry under HKEY_CURRENT_USER\Software\Policies\Microsoft\Cloud\Office\16.0.
 - You can also create policy configurations to apply policy settings for Version 1808 or higher of Project Online Desktop Client or Visio Online Plan 2 (previously named Visio Pro for Office 365).
 - Version 1808 of Office 365 ProPlus, Project Online Desktop Client, and Visio Online Plan 2 is available in Monthly Channel, Semi-Annual Channel (Targeted), and Semi-Annual Channel.
 For Office 365 ProPlus release information, see [Update history for Office 365 ProPlus](https://docs.microsoft.com/officeupdates/update-history-office365-proplus-by-date).
 - A policy configuration can’t be applied to other commercial versions of Office that use Click-to-Run, such as Office 365 Business, Office Professional Plus 2019, or Office Standard 2016.